mzet-/z-field-manual/README.md

 ...

 4. [OR] Exploiting Trusted Relationship (T1199)
 4.1.
-Hack 3rd party entity that delivers service to target (T1195) 4.1.1.
+[OR] Hack 3rd party entity that delivers service to target (T1195) 4.1.1.
 Open source Software supplier
 4.1.2.
 Commercial Software supplier
 4.1.3.
 Hack company that provides services to the target